 The volume is housed in a hand-made slipcase and box, custom made to an exact size, whose exteriors are covered with Ingres paper.
 The book title is letterpress-printed on the slipcase’s spine.

-Moreover, 200 copies have been printed on Magnani paper made in Pescia (no more available).
+.
+200 printed on Magnani cotton paper made in Pescia, Tuscany (no more available).

 The number of movable types handled for the typesetting of this book, makes it an exceptional endeavor in contemporary fine printing.

 Printed on very fine paper and sewn by hand, this collector’s edition is a sophisticated gift meant to last over time and designed to give the best reading experience possible.